melezhik/swat/README.md

 Multiline expressions are only allowable for perl expressions and generators

+# Generators and Perl Expressions Scope

+Swat uses _perl string eval_ when process generators and perl expressions code, be aware of this.
+Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get more on this.

+# PERL5LIB

+Swat adds **$project\_root\_directory/lib** to PERL5LIB , so this is convient convenient to place here custom perl modules:

+    example/my-app/lib/Foo/Bar/Baz.pm

+As an example take a loot at examples/swat-generators-with-lib/ project

 # Post requests

 Name swat data file as post.txt to make http POST requests.